Ethan-Heimer/DotFiles/README.md

 Mason should install all requiered LSPs.
 By default 'lua_ls', 'ts_ls', and 'clangd' LPSs are installed.

 Some other information, 'theme.lua' enables transparent backgrounds, and 'vim-options.lua' handles vim keybinds.

+### PiCom
+Picom is a compositor, and is what allows windows to be blured and have rouned corners.
+The config is simple- it just enables the blur and rounded corners.

+### Polybar
+Polybar is the status bar at the top of the screen.
+The config can get tricky, but at the surface theres three bars.
+- The leftmost bar displays workspace and window information.
+- The center bar is a custom module that controlls media.
+- The right bar contains everything else!

+`playerctl` is requiered for the center media bar to work.

+### Rofi
+Rofi is used as a replacement for Dmenu.
+The config file mostly handles styling.
+Nothing crazy.